kaihuchen/articles/VisualCommonSenseClaude3/index.md

 Weaker than GPT-4V:

-- In the [Emotion through Facial Expression](#emotion) test, Claude-3 failed recognize that the man is posing or acting.
+- In the [Emotion through Facial Expression](#emotion) test, Claude-3 failed to recognize that the man is posing or acting.
 - In the [Ligh Source and Shadows](#light_and_shadow) test, Claude-3 predicts the movement of the shadow incorrectly.

 Stronger than GPT-4V: